 What to Do if a Miner Moves In

-You’re enjoying your place in the sun when a mineral owner writes or phones to say they plan to start mining on your land.
+You’re enjoying your place in the sun when a mineral owner writes or phones to say they have plans for finding gold in your own backyard.
 Call an Axess Law real estate lawyer.
 They can check who actually owns the mineral rights or refer you to a mining expert.
 Lawyers can also find out who, if anyone, owns royalties to minerals being extracted.
 A lawyer’s advice on how to minimize the impact on your land is useful.
 Miners must comply with restrictions and regulations on mineral extraction and clean up.
 Your lawyer can go over all of that with you.

 By now, you’re thinking maybe you’ll stake your own claim to protect your paradise from prospectors.
 It’s true you could find oil, gas, gypsum, lime or nickel under the ground.
 If your property deed includes surface rights, you might also mine above-ground minerals like clay, gravel or sand.
 But unless you are actively mining your property, don’t bother.
 Your claim will just be cancelled.

-Axess Law Ontario answers your questions about mineral titles and other property title encumbrances when you buy a home.
-Video conference with a real estate lawyer anywhere in Ontario, 7 days a week.
-Day or evening appointments are available by calling free to 1-877-552-9377 or 647-479-0118 in Toronto or using our online booking form.
-In person appointments can be made at our Toronto, Scarborough, Vaughan, Etobicoke, Ottawa, Mississauga Winston Churchill or Mississauga Heartland law offices.
+Video conference with a virtual real estate lawyer anywhere in Ontario, 7 days a week.
+Day or evening appointments are available by calling toll free to 1-877-552-9377, 647-479-0118 in Greater Toronto Area.
+Use our easy booking form to make appointments online.

 Click here to learn more about Axess Law’s real estate law services.